Wood Ring Teether Crochet Tutorial

 Yarn needle and scissors

-Click here to purchase ad-free pdf of this pattern for $1.99 in my Etsy shop!
+Click here to purchase ad-free pdf of this pattern in my Etsy shop!

 slip knot-make a loop with your finger, insert your hook (& remover your finger), yarn over and pull through the loop, securing yarn to your hook